Novel cluster-algebraic letters for 5- and 6-point QCD processes: Candidate letters for six-point massless processes

 is perfectly sufficient for describing the corresponding alphabet prediction we obtained in the previous subsection.
 An equivalent basis in terms of the more global Mandelstam variables~\eqref{eq:6p0mMand} may be obtained by the method of subsection~\ref{subsec:ZtoMand}.

 Finally, we perform the cyclic completion of our prediction.
 The latter is expected to apply to planar integrals and amplitudes, owing to the origin of our method in planar $\cN=4$ SYM theory.
-Planar amplitudes of the same particles, i.e. gluons, have this symmetry under cyclic permutations of the external legs.
+Planar amplitudes of the identical particles, e.g. gluons, have this symmetry under cyclic permutations of the external legs.
 So it is natural to consider the closure of our predicted 6-point massless alphabet, which will also allow us to more directly compare with the literature.

-The cyclic permutation symmetry in question is simply $p_i\to p_{i+1}$ with $p_7\equiv p_1$ in terms of momenta.
-From the the momentum twistor geometry for massless kinematics illustrated on the left of figure~\ref{fig:6ptonemass}, as well as relations~\eqref{eq:6p0mMand2br}, it is evident that in momentum twistors it is equivalent to $Z_i\to Z_{i+1}$ with $Z_7\equiv Z_1$ and the twistors $Z_7, Z_8$ of the line at infinity unchanged.
-The cyclic completion results from its application six times, which we may carry out in either set of variables.
-In the end it is always simpler to employ the momentum twistor parameterisation (\eqref{eq:6p0mMand2br} and)~\eqref{eq:Z6p0m}, as it contains fewer square roots and facilitates the elimination of the multiplicative dependencies among letters.
+The symmetry in question amounts to invariance under a cyclic permutation $p_i\to p_{i+1}$ with $p_7\equiv p_1$ in terms of momenta.
+From the momentum twistor geometry for massless kinematics illustrated on the left of figure~\ref{fig:6pt}, as well as relations~\eqref{eq:6p0mMand2br}, it is evident that in momentum twistors it is equivalent to keeping $Z_7, Z_8$ of the line at infinity unchanged while shifting the rest, $Z_i\to Z_{i+1}$, $i=1,\ldots,6$ with $Z_7\equiv Z_1$.
+The cyclic completion results from the application of this shift six times, which we may carry out in either set of variables.
+In the end it is always simpler to employ the momentum twistor parameterisation (\eqref{eq:6p0mMand2br} and~\eqref{eq:Z6p0m}), as it contains fewer square roots and facilitates the elimination of the multiplicative dependencies among letters.
 The thus resulting cyclic completion of our 6-point massless alphabet consists of 225 rational, 114 rationalisable and 35 non-rationalisable square-root letters which may be found in terms of Mandelstam variables in the accompanying ancillary file~\texttt{AB6p0m.m}.
 In addition to the rationalisable roots $\epsilon_I, \Delta_6$ defined in \eqref{eq:epsilon_def},\eqref{eq:delta5}, these also contain the non-rationalisable roots, \be

-\ee where $T p_{i}= p_{i+1}$ with indices cyclically identified is operator of the aforementioned cyclic permutations.
+\ee where $T p_{i}= p_{i+1}$ with indices cyclically identified is the operator of the aforementioned cyclic permutations.